profsmith89/ctps/_sources/glossary.md

 **encoding (Chapter 3):** taking an abstract concept or complex phenomenon and giving it a specific representation.
 For example, we might take the concept of the letter `'b'` and write it as a black, 12-point, Courier letter `'b'` or represent its sound in English with the word "bee."
 Or as another example, the concept of "long" as a Spanish word (i.e., "largo").
 Compare this definition of encoding with the previous one (from Chapter 2).
 Think about how they are actually the same!

 **error messages:** feedback we get from the Python interpreter when we asked it to do something it didn't understand.

+**exception handling** or **catching an exception:** an exception occurs when our script tries to do something that isn't legal Python.
+Exceptions terminate our scripts unless we write code in our scripts to catch them while our script is running.
+This is the purpose of the Python try-except-statement.
+A try-block wraps the code in which an exception might occur, and the except-block specifies which exceptions we want to handle and contains the code that handles those caught exceptions.
+If no exception occurs in the try-block, the except-block isn't executed.
+Catching Python exceptions allows us to avoid writing code that checks for error conditions that the Python interpreter already contains code to check!

+**fail gracefully:** including error-checking code and code that catches runtime exceptions creates scripts that fail gracefully.
+By this, for instance, we mean that poorly structured inputs to our script don't cause the script to terminate in some hard-to-understand way and that the script doesn't abruptly terminate because a user mistakenly mistypes some input.

 **finite state machine:** a mathematical model for organizing a system that moves through a series of tasks.
 In these models, there is a finite number of tasks to perform.